mattgotteiner/codextest/README.md

 4. **Open your browser** and navigate to `http://localhost:8000/`.
 You should see a simple TODO application where you can add, edit and delete notes.

+The Vue.js code now lives in `app/static/main.js` and the HTML template is in `app/templates/index.html`.
+FastAPI serves these files via the `/static` route.

 ## Files

 - `app/main.py` – FastAPI application entry point.